ui3o/external-extension/README.md

 The injection settings need to be a JSON stringified array.

 ```
-[{"link": "https://...js", "pathinclude": "/test/"}, {"link": "https://...", "pathinclude": "/test/", corsonly:true}]
+[{"link": "https://...js", "pathinclude": "/test/"}, {"link": "https://...", "pathinclude": "/test/", corsonly:true}, {"linkinclude": "https://...", "pathinclude": "/test/", corsonly:true}]
 ```

 If `corsonly` is set, no external link will be loaded.
-The links just added only for CORS path.
+The links just added only for CORS path. `linkinclude` also available only for CORS.

 # Licesne